← All Resources

 How long does it take to sell a house in Walnut Creek?

-Homes in Walnut Creek sell in approximately 14 days on average, down from 17 days last year.
-Well-priced single-family homes in desirable neighborhoods near downtown or top schools may sell even faster.
+Homes in Walnut Creek sell in a median of about 39 days (Movoto, July 2026), up from 37 days a year earlier.
+Well-priced single-family homes in desirable neighborhoods still move faster.

 Are Walnut Creek home prices going up or down?